Liriope muscari: Division

 Lilyturf is easily reproduced by dividing the root mass.
-The optimum time to do this is during the dormant season before onset of new growth.
+The optimum time to do this is during the dormant season before the onset of new growth.
 Plants produced by division are identical to the mother plant; thus cultivar traits will be retained.

 Problems

 No serious diseases or pests occur for cultivated Liriope muscari.
 Root rot (Pythium) has been reported.
 Anthracnose fungus sometimes causes reddish streaks in the leaves.
 Scale insects have been reported to cause unsightly reddish spots on leaves during late summer.
 Slugs and snails are occasional pests.

 Some people feel that lilyturf in the United States has been overused as a landscaping plant and that functionally suitable native plants such as Florida gamagrass can be used in its place.
 Lilyturf is reported to have little wildlife value.

 Other uses

 The roots, which often have fleshy tubers near their tip, are used in traditional Chinese medicine.